THE REALITY BEHIND (SOME) AUDITIONS

 LEARN LINES TODAY.
 TAPE AUDITION TOMORROW.

-It was early Saturday morning and the audition was due Monday morning at 10 a.m.!
-This would mean...learn script that day and tape it the next day, Otherwise, school would have to be missed Monday morning and we didn't want to miss school.
+It was early Saturday morning and the audition was due Monday morning at 10 a.m.
+This would mean...learn script that day and tape it the next day.
+Otherwise, she would have to miss school Monday morning and she didn't want to miss school.
 We already missed enough.

 We had several hours of dance rehearsal that day to work around, too.
 The Spring show/recital was coming up and the last rehearsals are most important.